-In between trips to the Children’s Museum of Richmond, across Southside Virginia to toss out the contents of our refrigerators and to rescue some cats, to the Virginia Aquarium, and to the beach, I managed to watch the archived video of the debate.
+Here is a link to the archived video of the debate.
 It was fascinating for an energy geek, but also worth watching for anyone who prefers a thoughtful, well-moderated discussion about a complex issue over the kind of shouting that often passes for a debate program on popular media outlets.
 If you prefer to read debates, here is the link to the transcript.

 There were two teams; one for the motion (which was phrased so that someone for the motion was actually against the booming use of hydraulic fracturing of shale rock for natural gas extraction) and one against the motion.
 The studio audience voted both before and after the debate with three choices – for, against or undecided.
 The winner of the contest was declared based on the shift between before and after voting; presumably the people who provided the most cogent arguments would change the most minds.

 Since the debate has been available for several days, I am going to risk being a spoiler; here are the results of the studio audience voting.

 Based on the swing of 15%, the “for” team was declared the winner.
 It is important to note that the “undecided” vote nearly vanished; this topic is not one that allows much middle ground once you have heard the arguments.